verlok/verlok.github.io/_posts/2020-11-30-clever-way-serve-webp-modern-browsers-jpg-internet-explorer.md

 />
 ```

-## Why's that?

-Modern browsers that understand the `srcset` attribute also support WebP.
-Legacy browsers will fallback to the `src` attribute, and they'll get the Jpg image.
+Legacy browsers fallback to the `src` attribute, and they get the Jpg image.
 Simple as that.

 ## Compatibility

 If you're supporting versions of iOS older than 14, you probably want to continue using the `picture` tag to to so.
 This depends on the audience you're targeting.
 Find more about your audience using Google Analytics data.

 ## Demo?